-workplace motivation theories explained
+there are many workplace motivation theories

 Maslow's Heirachy of Needs

 Psychologist Abraham Maslow first introduced his concept of a hierarchy of needs in his 1943 paper A Theory of Human Motivation and his subsequent book Motivation and Personality.
-This hierarchy suggests that people are motivated to fulfill basic needs before moving on to other, more advanced needs.
+This hierarchy suggests that people are motivated to fulfil basic needs before moving on to other, more advanced needs.

-This hierarcy is most often displayed as a pyramid.
+This hierarchy is most often displayed as a pyramid.
 The lowest levels of the pyramid are made up of the most basic needs, while the more complex needs are located at the top of the pyramid.
 Needs at the bottom of the pyramid are basic physical requirements, including the need for food, water, sleep, and warmth.
 Once these lower-level needs have been met, people can move on to the next level of needs, which are for safety and security.

 Maslow’s theory states that: